Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`maxLength`: Integer.
     A non-negative integer.
     The defined property is a string that MUST have a length that is less than or equal to the given integer.
-    (The length of the string is the number of individual Unicode characters it is composed from.)
+    (The length of the string is the number of individual Unicode characters it is composed of.)

   - :field:`minLength`: Integer.
     A non-negative integer.